11jem/express-ts-api/README.md

 ## Added Features

-These are some of the features that I added to the original API.
+These are some of the features that I added to the original API:

 - GET user
 - UPDATE user info